samiraliyev573/Red-List-Bot/README.md

 3. Have anaconda installed.
 (In windows when downloading anaconda, check the box that says add anaconda to path environment variables.)
 Install anaconda here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/

 4. Now we create anaconda environment so whatever we do will be outside our system and wont do any harm to our currently installed packages.
-Type 'conda create -n projenv python=3.8' (if this command doesnt work, update your conda by typing 'conda update conda')
+Type `conda create -n projenv python=3.8` (if this command doesnt work, update your conda by typing `conda update conda`)

 5. Now open terminal and navigate to the src folder of the project(You can also do it by opening in visual studio code and selecting new terminal.)

-6. Inside the src folder, type 'conda activate projenv'.
+6. Inside the src folder, type `conda activate projenv`.
 Now our virtual environment is active inside this folder.
 Only thing left is to install necessary packages.
-  Run: 'conda install pytorch torchvision torchaudio cpuonly -c pytorch' if in windows or conda install pytorch torchvision torchaudio -c pytorch if in macos.
+  Run: `conda install pytorch torchvision torchaudio cpuonly -c pytorch` if in windows or `conda install pytorch torchvision torchaudio -c pytorch` if in macos.

+  Run `conda install nltk`
+  Run `pip3 install gtts`
+  Run `pip3 install pygame`
+  Run `pip3 install playsound`
-  Run 'conda install nltk'
+  Run `pip3 install numpy`

-7. Last step is to type 'python chat.py' which will run the python file.
+7. Last step is to type 'python gui.py' which will run the python file.

 Enjoy the ChatBot ;)